Make A Christmas Wreath

 Today, I am sharing how to make a Christmas wreath.

 For those of you who are new to Cloches & Lavender welcome.
-I have an affection for crafting and decorating especially for the holidays.
+I have an affection for wreath making and decorating, especially for the holiday season.

 However, seasonal wreath making is fun for me.
-It allows me to be creative and come up with different ideas how to make a wreath for the holidays.
+It allows me to be creative and come up with different ideas on how to make a wreath for the Christmas season.

 • scissors